Brett-Tanner/Journal/2023/Sep_23.md

 - UX

-  - [] Move condensed stats table and headers into the partial as well
-    - means sorting out something else to pass
-  - [] Give AMs the ability to sort condensed stats as well
   - Images
     - [] Use picture tags (or at least some way of loading smaller images on mobile)
     - [] Create a workflow for generating responsive versions
       - Probably just me doing it manually with Sharp, Leroy can't export as .avif

-- Views

-  - User
-    - Split show pages into dynamic routes based on role
-      - [] Admin

 - Future Plans